 It would be simpler if this law, which goes mostly unenforced, were removed from the books.
 Maybe the GOP could deal effectively with that rather than focusing entirely on “repeal-repeal-repeal.”
 In the meantime here is how you can avoid Medicaid estate recovery.

 - Don’t use Medicaid for long-term care if you are 55 or older.

 - Make sure to project an income of between 100% – 400% and use Marketplace cost assistance instead of Medicaid if you can.

 - Consider life insurance set-up to fund long-term care.

-- Accept that if you do need long-term care, and the state comes after your estate, and you have no surviving spouse, and your children are grown, that paying back the care you used isn’t really the most unfair thing ever.
+- Accept that if you do need long-term care, and the state comes after your estate to recoup the costs, that paying back for the care you used isn’t the most unfair thing ever if you have no surviving spouse and your children are grown.